100 days of code — Python

 Python supports many mathematical operations, including:

-operator adds two numbers together. - Subtraction: The
+1. Addition: The + operator adds two numbers together.

-operator subtracts the second number from the first. - Multiplication: The
+2. Subtraction: The - operator subtracts the second number from the first.

-operator multiplies two numbers together. - Division: The
+3. Multiplication: The * operator multiplies two numbers together.

-operator divides the first number by the second. - Modulo: The
+4. Division: The / operator divides the first number by the second.

-operator returns the remainder of the first number divided by the second. - Exponentiation: The
+5. Modulo: The % operator returns the remainder of the first number divided by the second.

-operator raises the first number to the power of the second. - Floor Division: The
+6. Exponentiation: The ** operator raises the first number to the power of the second.

 F-strings: